Walter Tobagi: Career

 Tobagi dispelled many cliches about the Red Brigades and the other armed gangs, reporting, another time, the danger of a radical terrorist phenomenon inside the industries and in other place of work, as many signs had suggested him.

-His opinions turned out to be confirmed by another significative interview to Carlo Casalegno's son, Andrea.
+His opinions turned out to be confirmed by another significant interview to Carlo Casalegno's son, Andrea.
 In that interview, which had been appointed a month before the murder of Tobagi, Casalegno said: "I cannot feel any trace of hate, neither I feel any christian forgiveness.
 I only feel the offence exactly as in the moment it happened".
 The interviewer asked whether he considered fair denouncing the "fight's fellows".
 And Andrea Casalegno answered without any reticence: "Denouncing is important and it is necessary if it helps preventing future serious problems.
 It's a duty because it is absolutely necessary avoiding innocent victims".

 The night before being murdered, Walter Tobagi was hosting a meeting at the Circle of the Milan press.
 They were talking about the "Isman case" and so of the press freedom and of the responsibility of the journalist facing up to the offence of the terrorist gangs.
-The debate was pretty agitated and the Corriere's reporters were subjects of many different verbal aggressions.
+The debate was pretty agitated and the Corriere's reporters were subject to many different verbal aggressions.

-At a certain point, during the debate, Tobagi, referring to the long serie of terrorist assaults, said: "Who knows whose turn is going to be the next time".
+At a certain point, during the debate, Tobagi, referring to the long series of terrorist assaults, said: "Who knows whose turn is going to be the next time".
 Ten hours later Tobagi died because of the shots of his murders.
 He left his wife, Maristella, and his two sons, Luca and Benedetta.